Abuseware/SeducedSock/README.md

 You could also run it in QEMU, or any another virtual (or real) machine…

 #### Real machine:
-Write *boot.img* to any USB stick, floppy, or other bootable medium.
+Write *boot.img* to any USB stick or other bootable medium.
 Be sure to use BIOS based PC, or enable CSM mode in your UEFI setup.
 You'll need x86_64 class PC, just because this code will jump to 64b mode of CPU.
 Why?
 Because.
 That's why :)